 I will use this space to, among other things, post teaching techniques and lesson plans that take into consideration the educator’s need to convey meaning, provoke thought, and strengthen skills, as well as the student’s need to understand concepts, ask questions, and apply skills.
 But let me be clear: Those considerations won’t mean squat if I don’t respect the precious time of both teachers and students.
 No matter how innovative or enticing a lesson might be, that lesson will never see the fluorescent light of the classroom if it requires a week’s worth of prep and a small fortune’s worth of materials.

 It’s an amazing time to be working and learning on a college campus.
 And, sure, sometimes “amazing” means something good, and other times it describes that strange new emotion you feel while watching a gaggle of young folk puff on cherry-flavored vapes.
 But good and strange and new can coexist.
-Click on Teaching Tools to peruse my lesson plans, homework exercises, and projects.
+Be a regular blog visitor to read up on the latest lesson plans, homework exercises, projects and more.

 Your comments, questions, and suggestions are welcome!
 Head over to the Contact page and drop me a line.